actions-marketplace-validations/block42-blockchain-company_yapf-action/README.md

     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v2
-    - name: run YAPF to test if python code is correctly formatted
+    - name: run YAPF to format the python code
-      uses: AlexanderMelde/yapf-action@master
+      uses: block42-blockchain-company/yapf-action
       with:
         args: --verbose
 ```

-You can pass any other [YAPF parameter](https://github.com/google/yapf#usage) using the `args` setting, e.g. for setting a different code style (default is PEP8), but you can also remove the `with` section entirely if you wish.
+You can pass any other [YAPF parameter](https://github.com/google/yapf#usage) using the `args` setting, e.g. for
+setting a different code style (default is PEP8), but you can also remove the `with` section entirely if you wish.

-If you want to exclude a certain directory, you can use the args field like this: `args: --verbose --exclude '**/tests/**'`.
+If you want to exclude a certain directory, you can use the args field like
+this: `args: --verbose --exclude '**/tests/**'`.
 Thank you [@pksol](https://github.com/pksol) for the [example](https://github.com/AlexanderMelde/yapf-action/issues/1).